 Additionally, CEOs need CFOs that understand the global, changing market.
 They want CFOs that can use their understanding of emerging markets and new industry players to adapt and modify company strategy at a moment’s notice.
 Flexibility, creativity, and craftiness are three of the most in-demand soft skillsets to bring to a CFO role in 2020.
 Albeit a far cry from the isolated financial expertise of traditional CFOs, these abilities are crucial when it comes to crisis management and successful growth strategy.
 You can have decades of diverse financial management experience and get nowhere near a CFO office in today’s economic climate because it won’t mean anything without the ability to modify it in the face of new competitors.

 CFOs face the enormous task of acting as a bridge between daily operations, long-term strategy, and financial goals.
 The role of a CFO is no longer about signing off on expenses and monitoring budgetary concerns.
 Rather, the modern CFO has to look at their company’s cash flow, analyze it with effective and cutting-edge technologies, and work collaboratively with other executives to develop short-term and long-term plans that safeguard a company’s assets without compromising on a CEO’s vision.
 A CFO of 2020 needs to embody the detail-oriented and data-driven CFO of the past while embracing the volatility and international nature of today’s 21st century markets.

 While the task of becoming a modern CFO may seem daunting, the role has never been more exciting, engaging, or unlimited in its potential to make a tangible impact on company growth and performance.

-Read more of our industry-leading executive search resources to see why Cowen Partners is a 5-star retained executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Read more of our industry-leading executive search resources to see why Cowen Partners is a 5-star retained executive search firm in New York City, Chicago, Portland, Seattle, Dallas, Los Angeles, and beyond: